Atrial fibrillation: Common, serious, treatable

 When the heart is in its normal rhythm, the atria contract at steady, regular intervals.
 But in AF, the atria's electrical signals occur much more rapidly, often 350 to 500 times per minute.
 At these rates, the muscle just can't contract in a coordinated fashion.
 Instead of producing an atrial beat, the muscles just quiver (fibrillate) ineffectively.
 The ventricles are bombarded by fast, irregularly spaced atrial impulses, but they are partially protected from breakneck speed by the AV node, which intercepts the atrial impulses and blocks many of them before conducting some to the ventricles.
 Still, the ventricular rate is usually much faster than normal, and the rhythm is irregular, as is your pulse.

-In normal sinus rhythm, the sinus node initiates the electrical activity that triggers each heartbeat.
+Atrial fibrillation chartsIn normal sinus rhythm, the sinus node initiates the electrical activity that triggers each heartbeat.
 The electrical impulse travels through the atria, signaling the muscle to contract; each atrial contraction shows on the ECG as a p wave.
 The electrical activity then crosses into the ventricles, stimulating them to contract and pump blood to the body's tissues (shown in ECG as the QRS complex).
+In atrial fibrillation, the atria's electrical signals are very rapid and erratic; the atria don't contract and there is no p wave.
+Without a coordinated signal to guide them, the ventricles contract at a rapid rate in an irregular rhythm. |

 What causes a-fib?